Azure/Industrial-IoT/docs/howto-secureca-services.md

 - All certificates must include the following X.509 fields as specified below:
   - The content of the version field must be v3.
   - The contents of the serialNumber field must include at least 8 bytes of entropy obtained from a FIPS 140 approved random number generator.
     **Important Note:** The OPC Vault serial number is by default 20 byte and obtained from OS cryptographic random number generator.
-The random number generator is FIPS 140 approved o Windows devices, however not on Linux flavors.
+The random number generator is FIPS 140 approved on Windows devices, however not on Linux flavors.
 This fact needs to be considered when choosing a service deployment which uses Linux VMs or Linux docker containers, on which the underlying technology OpenSSL is usually not FIPS 140 approved.
   - The issuerUniqueID and subjectUniqueID fields must not be present.
-**Important Note:** The CRL Distribution Point (CDP) is not present in OPC OPC Vault CA Certificates, because there are custom methods used in OPC UA to distribute CRLs.
+  - **Important Note:** The CRL Distribution Point (CDP) is not present in OPC OPC Vault CA Certificates, because there are custom methods used in OPC UA to distribute CRLs.
   - End-entity certificates must be identified with the Basic Constraints extension in accordance with IETF RFC 5280.
   - The pathLenConstraint field must be set to 0 for the Issuing CA certificate.
   - The Extended Key Usage extension must be present and contain the minimum set of Extended Key Usage object identifiers (OIDs).
 The anyExtendedKeyUsage OID (2.5.29.37.0) must not be specified.